 Today we’re going to talk about lead generation strategies.
-And then also, this is really a continuation on yesterday’s email marketing blog or email marketing live stream where we talked about just how to market to your email list, how often to send email, how to schedule email, what CRMs to use, all of that stuff.
-So this is yesterday’s transcript and yesterday’s video.
-So you can go ahead and take a look at that.
+And then also, this is really a continuation of yesterday’s email marketing blog or email marketing live stream where we talked about just how to market to your email list, how often to send an email, how to schedule email, what CRMs to use, all of that stuff.
+This is yesterday’s transcript and yesterday’s video.
+You can go ahead and take a look at that.

-However, it’s expensive and it’s time consuming.
+However, it’s expensive and it’s time-consuming.
 So what we like to do is do inbound marketing campaigns.
 That’s 100% what we do, inbound stuff.
 So somebody comes in, they raise their hand and say, “Yes, I want more information.”
-And they opt in to something.
+And they opt into something.
 They read a blog post, they download something, they buy something, whatever, they sign up for a webinar or they enroll in something.
 So everything we do is inbound.

-So the first of the lead generation strategies that you can use, the one that we use more than anything else is basically creating something that you give away.
+The first of the lead generation strategies that you can use, the one that we use more than anything else is basically creating something that you give away.
 It’s called a lead magnet.
-So a lead magnet is generally a report that is six to eight pages long, sometimes it’s four pages, sometimes it’s two pages, sometimes it’s just a one pager.
+A lead magnet is generally a report that is six to eight pages long, sometimes it’s four pages, sometimes it’s two pages, sometimes it’s just a one-pager.
 But it’s usually something that you can give away and it’s instantly and immediately downloadable.

-So really what your lead magnet should be doing is it should be getting the lead, it should be educating, providing some sort of an aha moment in their life, in their day, and make their life better.
+What your lead magnet should be doing is it should be getting the lead, it should be educating, providing some sort of an aha moment in their life, in their day, and make their life better.
 You want to start them in the transformative process of your business.